Bachelor of Science in Education, Physical Education, Sport and Physical Activity

 Physical education gives children the skills necessary to lead healthy and physically active lives.
 Ohio State's bachelor's degree in physical education, sport and physical activity will teach you the skills to help children and adolescents develop fundamental motor, sports and movement skills and the importance of staying active throughout life.

-You can specialize as a physical education teacher and earn your license to teach in Ohio, or become a physical activity specialist to promote and design physical activity programs in non-school settings.
+You can specialize as a physical education teacher and earn your license to teach in Ohio, or become a physical activity and coaching specialist to promote and design physical activity programs in non-school settings.

 Physical Education Teacher Education